nephoseu/20250120-Azure101-igpavl/Labs/LAB_06_networking.md

 ![image](../Images/06_01.png)
 ![image](../Images/06_02.png)

-when creating testvnet, you will need to delete the assigned IP address space first
+When creating vnettestvnet, you will need to delete the assigned IP address space first

 ![image](../Images/06_03.png)